paperless-ngx/paperless-ngx/README.md

 > Document scanners are typically used to scan sensitive documents like your social insurance number, tax records, invoices, etc. **Paperless-ngx should never be run on an untrusted host** because information is stored in clear text without encryption.
 No guarantees are made regarding security (but we do try!) and you use the app at your own risk.
 > **The safest way to run Paperless-ngx is on a local server in your own home with backups in place**.

+Pull Changes from Upstream: Periodically, you can fetch changes from the upstream repository to your local repository and merge them into your branch.
+This keeps your forked repository up to date with the latest changes from the main project.

+git fetch upstream
+git checkout master # Switch to your local master branch git merge upstream/master # Merge changes from upstream master into your local master branch